 How does it work?

-By using IPC’s support services to implement and monitor EDI messaging, any participant can be sure that they are complying with the requirements of the industry regarding the quality of the messages exchanged.
+By using IPC’s EDI support services to implement and monitor EDI messaging, every participant can be sure that they are complying with the requirements of the industry regarding the quality of the messages exchanged.
+IPC makes its expertise

 The typical steps toward a successful EDI implementation and the role IPC plays for each of them is described below:

-- Define the need that EDI is going to fulfil: IPC assists any stakeholder interested in starting EDI exchanges of a given type in the process of identifying the best solution to fulfil the need expressed by the users.
-Business experts within IPC provide up-to-date input regarding the requirements to be considered while developing a certain exchange (e.g. which data elements need to be implemented to successfully provide Returns Services, to comply with airline security regulations, or provide despatch accounting information).
+- Define the need that EDI is going to fulfil: IPC assists any stakeholder interested in starting EDI exchanges of a given type in the process of identifying the best solution to fulfil their EDI requirements.
+Business experts within IPC provide up-to-date input regarding the requirements to be considered while developing a certain exchange, e.g. which data elements need to be implemented to successfully provide Returns Services, to comply with airline security regulations, or provide despatch accounting information.

-- Communicate with the receiving parties to confirm readiness and activation of EDI message exchanges: once the EDI exchanges are ready to be triggered, the Help Desk communicates through its extensive global technical contact network to coordinate and announce the start-up dates, and provides the necessary information for a successful exchange.
+- Communicate with the receiving parties to confirm readiness and activation of EDI message exchanges: Once the EDI exchanges are ready to be triggered, IPC communicates through its extensive global technical contact network to coordinate and announce the start-up dates and provides the necessary information and support for a successful exchange start-up.

-- Provide continuous technical advice and the right reporting tools to help the users monitor their own EDI message quality: IPC’s technology teams develop the applicable tools and reports to support permanent and proactive monitoring of the quality, availability, and timeliness of EDI messages, supporting seamless day-to-day operations and facilitating the generation of value-adding, business relevant data from EDI.
+- Provide continuous advice and the right reporting tools to help the users monitor their own EDI message quality: IPC develops the applicable tools and reports to support permanent and proactive monitoring of the quality, availability, and timeliness of EDI messages, supporting seamless day-to-day operations and facilitating the generation of value-adding, business-relevant data using EDI.

 For more information about EDI support contact: email@example.com.